 We would like your comments No. Design Item Comment(s) 1 Please describe any concerns/impacts to your property as a result of any proposed work on the Mill Pond Bridge.
 Please be specific and provide an address / location.
-2 Five (5) alternative solutions have been considered as part of the Mill Pond Bridge #100018 Study.
+Five (5) alternative solutions have been considered as part of the Mill Pond Bridge #100018 Study.
 Are there any other bridge rehabilitation / replacement alternatives for Mill Pond Bridge #100018 that you feel should be considered?
 3 At this point in the Study, no alternative has been identified as the 'preferred alternative'.
 Please provide your feedback on an alternative you feel should be evaluated further.
-General Cor nments P. H.C.
-Prefer alternate #1., but on walkway, put high fencing the step fishing in the satur sancedary. (or netwing) Your comments on this form are collected under the authority of the Munic nal Act and will be used to assist Town staff in making desiging on
+General Comments Prefer alternate #1., beet on walkway, peut hejt fencing tel step fishing in the satur sanculary. (or netting) 17

-Tyour comments on this form are collected under the authority of the Municipal Act and will be used to assist Town staff in making decisions on this project.
+\Your comments on this form are collected under the authority of the Municipal Act and will be used to assist Town staff in making decisions on this project.
 All names, addresses and comments will be included in material available to the public.
 Questions regarding this collection should be forwarded to Mr. Martin Sadowski, C. Tech., Senior Engineering Technician at the City of Kawartha Lakes.